-Your picture should be in one of many standard bitmap formats, such us bmp or jpeg.
+Your picture should be in one of many standard bitmap formats, such as bmp or png, and it is recommended to disable any image compression.
+Please avoid using jpeg formats as they always have compression, therefore may not simulate correctly.
 To make it, open Paint or similar drawing program, draw the body, and save the picture to a file.
 You can also start with a photo and edit it in Paint removing everything but the area that you want to be the body.
-The body is defined by regions of colour that are not pure white.
+The body is defined by regions of colour that are not pure white (#FFF), which is used to define the simulation area.
 Here is an example of an image created with Paint:

 Save the image as one of the standard image types, although for Flow Illustrator it is better to use a bmp image type so that compression of the image does not distort the image and therefore cause problems with the white areas being blocked with slight changes due to compression.
 Save the image to a suitable location to make it easier to locate when using the Flow Illustrator simulation page.